-Prior to joining Jones Day in 2015, Jason served with the U.S. Department of Justice for 10 years in several top-level positions.
-During this time he was lead prosecutor in dozens of complex white collar criminal cases, tried 15 federal criminal cases to verdict, and argued multiple Fifth Circuit appeals.
-For example, Jason co-led the five-week jury trial that convicted the top accountants in former prominent financier Allen Stanford's $7 billion international Ponzi scheme for which he received the U.S. Attorney General's "John Marshall Award" for Outstanding Achievement in Litigation, the Department of Justice's highest award for legal performance in a specialized area.
+Before joining Jones Day, Jason served with the U.S. Department of Justice (DOJ) for 10 years in several top-level positions.
+He tried 15 federal criminal cases to verdict, including one of the few cases under the FCPA ever to be tried to a jury, and was awarded U.S. Attorney General's "John Marshall Award" for Outstanding Achievement in Litigation, the Department's highest award for legal performance in a specialized area.

 The following represents experience acquired prior to joining Jones Day.